 Victoria, BC – VicPD Officers are remembering one of our own today.
 Constable John Curry’s End of Watch was Monday, February 29th, 1864.

-153 years ago, 24 year-old Constable John Curry found himself testifying at a “Coroner’s Inquisition” regarding the death of a young First Nations boy.
-The inquisition was held at a local establishment The Boomerang Saloon.
-That same Constable would himself be the subject of the very next Coroner’s Inquisition in Victoria; having been shot and killed in the course of his duties late on Monday, February 29th, 1864.
+155 years ago, 24 year-old Constable John Curry found himself testifying at a “Coroner’s Inquisition” regarding the death of a young First Nations boy.
+The inquisition was held at the Boomerang Saloon.
+Constable Curry himself be the subject of the very next Coroner’s Inquisition in Victoria at the saloon; having been shot and killed in the course of his duties late on Monday, February 29th, 1864.

 Constable John Curry had left his native Durham, England and joined the Victoria Police Department in February of 1863.
 As was the norm, Constables at the time lived in the police barracks and carried out their duties without the use of firearms unless specifically issued by the Sergeant-in-Charge.
 Patrol duty in town did not merit the issuing of firearms while “specials and officers patrolling the outskirts, where there are burglars and dangerous characters, are provided with them.”

 Constable Curry was on duty during the night of the 29th and was on foot in the area of the Store Street.
 He was in possession of information that a “break-in” had been planned somewhere in the area and had been instructed to keep a watch for it.
 Not in uniform, Constable Curry carried out his duties that night until he heard the noise of a commotion at what was at the time Mrs. Copperman’s Store, located on the north side of lower Johnson Street.
 Unbeknownst to him, night watchman Thomas Edmund Barrett had been attacked at his post at Mrs. Copperman’s Store after discovering an open door and realizing that a break-in had indeed occurred.
 Barrett had fought with two men inside and had been cut severely on the head.